qcodespp/qcodespp.github.io/docs/source/index.rst

 qcodes++ documentation
 ======================

-Welcome to the qcodes++ documentation. qcodes++ is a python package to run scientific experiments. qcodes++ is built on top of  `QCodes <https://qcodes.github.io/Qcodes/>`__, both preserving old features and extending capabilities.
+Welcome to the qcodes++ documentation. qcodes++ is a python package to run scientific experiments. qcodes++ is built on top of  `QCoDeS <https://qcodes.github.io/Qcodes/>`__, both preserving old features and extending capabilities.

 QCoDeS is a Python-based data acquisition framework developed by the Copenhagen / Delft / Sydney / Microsoft quantum computing consortium.